LSU DC Dave Aranda named Baylor head coach

 Something similar happened with Aranda and UNLV weeks ago and fell through.
 We'll see what materializes here, but Baylor is not UNLV.

-The news comes the same day that LSU assistant coach Joe Brady officially joined the Carolina Panthers as offensive coordinator and just a day after a number of LSU players announced they were leaving school to enter the NFL Draft.
+Aranda's move was announced on the same day LSU assistant coach Joe Brady officially joined the Carolina Panthers as offensive coordinator, and only a day after a number of LSU players announced they were leaving school to enter the NFL Draft.

 Baylor finished the 2019 season #7 in the CFP rankings with an 11-2 record.
 Former head coach Matt Rhule left the team in the offseason to take over as head coach of the Panthers.